SammyAlawar/EECE-655-Assignment-1/Victim (Server)/README.md

 **Victim (Server)**
 **Author:** Omar Hijazy

 This repository provides tools and examples to implement and test IPv4 fragmentation behaviours in an isolated VM lab.
-It focuses on producing reproducible on-wire traces (PCAPs) for normal and overlapping fragments, detecting byte-level fragment overlaps/conflicts, and optionally mitigating attackers with simple `iptables` rules.
+It focuses on producing reproducible on-wire traces (PCAPs) for normal and overlapping fragments, detecting byte-level fragment overlaps/conflicts.

 ---